Gangjin Swans WFC: Poor performance and financial difficulties

 After finishing at the bottom of the league for two years in a row, the club attempted to bolster its squad ahead of the 2020 season, recruiting a number of experienced players including former Japan international Nanase Kiryu.
 The influx of talent helped the team reach their highest ever finish, ending the season in fifth place.
 However, Changnyeong were unable to build on this momentum, scoring only nine points to finish bottom of the table once again in 2021.
 The trend of poor performance continued as the club faced increasing financial pressure.
 Despite increased financial contributions from Changnyeong County, subsidies provided by the Ministry of Culture, Sports and Tourism to the Korean Women's Football Federation to fund league operations steadily decreased from 2021 to 2023.
 In 2024, with the existence of the league itself under threat, Changnyeong WFC's future was also called into question due to financial difficulties and low attendance.
 Even the signing of star striker and South Korea international Lee Eun-young was not enough to save Changnyeong from eighth place in the league, and the lowest attendance of all WK League clubs in 2024.

+Relocation to Gangjin

+After the 106th National Sports Festival, the club was rebranded as Gangjin Swans WFC and relocated to Gangjin County, South Jeolla Province, starting with the 2026 season.